Amrit08-dot/FSD-II/Exp1_FSDII/Experiment_1/README.md

-Learning Outcomes:
+# Learning Outcomes:
-1)Learned how to create a Single Page Application 2)Learned about deployment on netlify
+  - Learned how to create a Single Page Application
+  - Learned about deployment on netlify
-3)Learned about the archiecture of web apps
+  - Learned about the archiecture of web apps